 Literary London: from Shakespeare to Sherlock

-Alongside consideration of the unique qualities of specific authors and works students will be encouraged to consider how London, and the experience of it, has contributed to the development of such narrative genres and styles as theatrical satire, the Realist novel, the detective story, and stream of consciousness narrative.
+Alongside consideration of the unique qualities of specific authors and works, students will be encouraged to consider how London has inspired entire narrative media, genres and styles: the rise of journalism; City comedy; the ‘Condition of England’ novel; the detective story; modernist stream of consciousness narration.

 Our literary critical discussions will also have an interdisciplinary dimension in being illuminated by concepts from a variety of neighbouring domains including the history of medicine, urban theory and psycho-geography.

-Transferable skills: Students will acquire the following skills: the ability to appreciate and analyse the works; to read not only for plot but also for more complex political, ethical and psychological implications; the capacity of constructing, defending and revising an interpretation of a text; the capacity to verbal present and argue for your critical interpretations.
+Students will acquire the following skills: the ability to appreciate and analyse the works; to read not only for plot but also for more complex political, ethical and psychological implications; the capacity to argue your critical perspective.